-Nationwide Fund Advisors ("NFA" or "Adviser"), located at One Nationwide Plaza, Columbus, OH 43215, manages the investment of the Funds' assets and supervises the daily business affairs of each Fund.
+Nationwide Fund Advisors ("NFA" or the "Adviser"), located at One Nationwide Plaza, Columbus, OH 43215, manages the investment of the Fund's assets and supervises the daily business affairs of the Fund.
+Subject to the oversight of the Board of Trustees, NFA also selects the subadvisers for the Fund, determines the allocation of Fund assets among one or more subadvisers, and evaluates and monitors the performance of the subadvisers.
 Organized in 1999 as an investment adviser, NFA is a wholly owned subsidiary of Nationwide Financial Services, Inc.

-NFA allocates each Fund's assets between its Core Sleeve and its Volatility Overlay, and selects the Underlying Funds in which the Core Sleeves invest.
-NFA then monitors these allocations and Underlying Funds, as well as factors that could influence the allocations or Underlying Fund selections, such as market and economic conditions and Underlying Fund performance.
-NFA also administers each Fund's volatility management program and daily provides a subadviser with the index notional exposure required for futures positions for each Fund.
-For these services, each Fund pays NFA an annual management fee.
-This is in addition to the investment advisory fees paid by the Underlying Funds to their investment adviser.
+NFA allocates the Fund's assets between its Core Sleeve and its Volatility Overlay, and selects the Underlying Fund in which the Core Sleeve invests.
+NFA then monitors these allocations and the Underlying Fund, as well as factors that could influence the allocations or the Underlying Fund selections, such as market and economic conditions and Underlying Fund performance.
+NFA also administers the Fund's volatility management program and daily provides the subadviser with the index notional exposure required for futures positions for the Fund.
+For these services, the Fund pays NFA an annual management fee.
+This is in addition to the investment advisory fees paid by the Underlying Fund to its investment adviser.